 Mark LaRosa is a serial entrepreneur.
-In 2012, he co-founded FunnelFire, a sales intelligence company currently in private-beta.
-Mark founded QuotaCrush, a sales services company focused on helping start-ups with sales strategy, outsourced sales management, and planning software in 2008 and thru this work, still assists and serves on boards of multiple start-ups.
+In 2012, he co-founded FunnelFire, a sales effectiveness software company, and is currently managing this fast growing company.
+Mark also founded QuotaCrush, a sales services company focused on helping start-ups with sales strategy, outsourced sales management, and planning software in 2008 and thru this work, still assists and serves on boards of multiple start-ups.

-Prior to QuotaCrush, Mark was also the founder of Dynamic Mobile Data, a wireless enterprise software company focused on vehicle location and dispatch.
+Prior to founding FunnelFire and QuotaCrush, Mark was also the founder of Dynamic Mobile Data, a wireless enterprise software company focused on vehicle location and dispatch.
 He built and sold his innovative MobileDispatch solution to many large clients including Kraft/Nabisco, Pepsi, AIG, UPS, Airborne Express (now DHL), and Purolator Courier.

 Through his work at DMD, LaRosa secured a patent for his innovative wireless infrastructure both in Australia and the United States.
 At DEMOmobile 2003, a prestigious conference held for leaders in mobile computing, he was awarded one of the few DEMOgod awards for his innovative product Heads-Up.

 Between wrapping up his work at DMD, and founding QuotaCrush, Mark helped several start-ups and turn-arounds with sales and sales strategy.
-Most recently, Mark served as VP of Sales at Angelsoft, where he tripled sales performance.
+Most recently, Mark served as VP of Global Sales at Angelsoft (now Gust), where he tripled sales performance.
 Angelsoft is a start-up founded by David S. Rose which provides software for the entire early stage community.
-Under LaRosa's leadership, Angelsoft became the undisputed software platform for angel groups, and gained significant traction in venture firms, incubators, business plan competitions and more.
+Under LaRosa's leadership, Gust became the undisputed software platform for angel groups across the globe, and gained significant traction in venture firms, incubators, business plan competitions and more.
 The company went from 150 clients to over 450 clients in one year.

 Prior to Angelsoft, LaRosa built a North-East region for Air2Web (www.air2web.com) - a mobile marketing firm located in Atlanta.
 Proctor and Gamble, NBC/Universal, MTV, FedEx, USAir, CitiGroup and others became customers through LaRosa's efforts.
 When he left Air2Web, the northeast region had gone from non-existent to a region supporting 3 individuals bringing in millions of dollars.